NGPVAN/job-descriptions/advertisements/software engineer (ngp van).md

 *Boston, MA* or *Washington, DC*

-Do you have a passion for creating modern and compelling applications with simple, readable and elegant code?

-Do you love to be working with cutting edge technology and tools?

-Do you want to work on products that help make the world a better place?

-Do you like to ship early and often?
+NGP VAN is the leading technology provider to Democratic and progressive campaigns and organizations, as well as nonprofits, municipalities, and other groups, offering clients an integrated platform of the best fundraising, compliance, field, organizing, digital, and social networking products.

+Trusted by campaigns of every size, NGP VAN's award-winning tools have elected thousands of Democrats to local, state, and federal office.
+Nearly every Democrat running for office is powered by NGP VAN.
+There's a friendly, relaxed atmosphere at NGP VAN that makes work fun.
+Fueled by our love of important causes + game-changing technology, our team is made up of smart, passionate people who truly care.

-If so, this is your opportunity to work on industry-leading applications and use the latest web technology while doing it.
-Some things we work with: ASP.NET (Web Forms, MVC and Web Api), ReactJS, SQL at massive scale, Azure, Redis, ElasticSearch.
+Join us as a Software Engineer for an opportunity to work on industry-leading applications and use the latest web technology while doing it.
+Some things we work with: ASP.NET (Web Forms, MVC and Web Api), ReactJS, SQL at massive scale, Azure, Redis, and ElasticSearch.

 ## Responsibilities